pgina/docs/user.md

 ![pGina stages](images/pgina_stages.png)

-After the user provides his/her credentials, pGina processes the above five stages one at a time, in the order shown above.
+After the user provides his/her credentials, pGina processes the five stages one at a time, in the order shown above.
 The first three stages may succeed or fail depending on the results of the plugins involved.
 The last two stages always succeed because they merely provide services and do not play a part in determining whether a user is allowed access.
-Each stage provides a specific service as summarized below.
+The purpose of each stage is summarized below.

 * __Authentication__ - Plugins involved in this stage validate that the user is who he/she says she is.
 This might be done by validating the credentials against